 As a boy growing up in Kingsland, AR, Cash knew he wanted to be a musician.
 He joined the Air Force and later become an appliance salesman before recording his first single in 1955.

-In 1969 Cash became the best-selling recording artist, and he produced music until he died in 2003.
+In 1969 Cash became the best-selling recording artist and produced music until he died in 2003.

 3. George Strait